qmk/qmk_xap/README.md

 In order to keep the backend structs and frontend TS types in synchronization and automatically propagate changes in the datatype [ts-rs](https://github.com/Aleph-Alpha/ts-rs) is used to generate matching Typescript interface definitions from the Rust structs.

-As an example the `RGBMatrixConfig` and `RGBMatrixInfo` structs are annotated with the [`derive`](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html) attribute and specifically shall derive serde's `Serialize` and ts-rs's `TS` Trait.
+As an example the `RGBMatrixConfig` struct is annotated with the [`derive`](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html) attribute and specifically derive serde's `Serialize` and ts-rs's `TS` Trait.

 ```Rust
 #[derive(BinWrite, BinRead, Debug, TS, Serialize, Deserialize)]